Upgrading to a new major version

 In-place major version upgrades

 Databases for PostgreSQL gives customers flexibility in managing their own backups.
 The in-place major version upgrade process does not automatically create a backup before or after the task.
-If the upgrade is not successful, you may need to restore your deployment from your most recent backup into a new instance.
+If the upgrade is not successful, you might need to restore your deployment from your most recent valid backup into a new instance.

 Before you begin